alek0991/iSAFE/ReadMe.md

     ```sh
     sudo apt-get install bcftools;bcftools
     ```
-    - iSAFE assumes the bcftools binary file is installed to a bin subdirectory that is added to your $PATH.
+    - iSAFE assumes the bcftools binary file is installed to a bin subdirectory that is added to your ```$PATH```.
 Otherwise, you have to change the following line in ```./src/bcftools.py``` to the bcftools binary file path:
     ```sh
     bcftools = "bcftools"
     ```